fangyiwen/YiwenFang-Book/README.md

 # Chapter notes

+## Chapter 3

+* Start to use React components instantiated from React classes, extended from the base class React.Component, in the JSX file.
+Introduce render() method to display the component.
+An instance can be created by using <HelloWorld/>.
+Caution: render() can only return single value, <div><div/>.

+---

 ## Chapter 2

 * Write a single HTML file by using React to display a server-less Hello World on the browser.
 The React library is supported by a Content Delivery Network (CDN) online and no local React is required.
 Therefore, it is called server-less.
 No hard work here.